-The issue is whether the Intermediary's adjustment applying the physical therapy salary guidelines (Guidelines) to fee-for-service employee compensation was proper.
+The issue is whether the Intermediary's adjustment applying the Adjusted Hourly Salary Equivalency Guidelines (Guidelines) or "physical therapy compensation guidelines" to fee-for-service employee compensation was proper.

-The Board held the Intermediary improperly applied the reasonable compensation equivalency guidelines to the Provider's employed physical therapists who were paid on a fee-for-service basis.
+The Board held the Intermediary improperly applied the Guidelines to the Provider's employed physical therapists who were paid on a fee-for-service basis.
 The Board found that the Intermediary improperly adjusted the Provider's cost report by applying the physical therapy guidelines for therapy services provided "under arrangement" by outside contractors to the wages paid to the Provider's employee therapists.
-The Board cited the court in In Home

-Health, Inc. v.
+The Board cited the court in In Home Health, Inc. v.
 Shalala, 188F.3d 1043 (8th Cir.
 1999) which stated "the Act clearly states that physical therapy services performed 'under arrangement' do not include services performed by a physical therapist in an employment relationship with the provider."
 The Board also explained that the salary equivalency guidelines should not be used in place of a prudent buyer analysis.
 However, the Intermediary used the guidelines and did not perform a prudent buyer analysis.
+The Board also found the Provider's argument that its costs were reasonable was persuasive.